 Publish your active, trained app to a staging or production endpoint

-When you finish building and testing your active LUIS app, make it available to your client application by publishing it to the endpoint.
+When you finish building, training, and testing your active LUIS app, make it available to your client application by publishing it to the endpoint.

 To publish to the endpoint, select Publish in the top, right panel.